 Donner Rechargeable Wireless Guitar System DWS-3 Digital Guitar Bass Audio Transmitter and Receiver

 This radio guitar delivers the sound of a high-quality, incredibly fast.
 It offers almost constant data transmission with latency time, about 2.5 milliseconds.
 You can be sure that there will be no delay between the play and sound transmission.
 With almost zero latency, you can play as fast and as hard as you wish.
 There will be no sound loss in the process.

 The system provides you with a range of up to 200 feet, which allows you to move around without being tangled.
 The battery can last up to 6 hours without being recharged, which is pretty enough for a decent performance.
 No sacrifices due to dying cells anymore!

 You can charge the battery using your computer or laptop with a micro-USB cable, which has included in the system.

 The transmitter and receiver have a rotatable standard quarter-inch jack with four channels that allow you to use more than one system at the very time.
-It allows you to select a different channel for desired pairings.
+It will enable you to select a different avenue for desired pairings.

-It is very easy to control the system; there are only two buttons – one for power and another one to select the channels.
+It is effortless to control the system; there are only two buttons – one for power and another one to select the channels.
 The system has LED displays to indicate the selected channel.